Rodney Mullen: Almost and Dwindle Distribution

-Mullen subsequently left Enjoi to co-found Almost Skateboards with Daewon Song, who had been unable to find success with the two preceding deck companies that he had founded, Deca and Artefact.
-Mullen and Song proceeded to recruit Cooper Wilt (a former Artefact rider), Chris Haslam (a former Deca and Artefact rider), Greg Lutzka, and Ryan Scheckler to form the initial basis of the company.
+Mullen subsequently left Enjoi to co-found Almost Skateboards with Daewon Song, who had been unable to find success with the two preceding deck companies that he had founded, Deca and Artafact.
+Mullen and Song proceeded to recruit Cooper Wilt (a former Artafact rider), Chris Haslam (a former Deca and Artafact rider), Greg Lutzka, and Ryan Scheckler to form the initial basis of the company.

 After years of success and controversy, Steve Rocco decided to sell World Industries.
 In 2002, World Industries, under the holding name "Kubic Marketing," was sold to Globe International for US$46 million.
 Its owner Rocco and Mullen, a principal investor, both became instant multimillionaires.
 Kubic's management remained intact, and Mullen began working for Globe under the Dwindle Distribution brand.

 As of December 2012, Mullen remains the co-owner and a team rider for the Almost brand; his role at Almost also includes research and development on new designs and technologies, including Impact Support, Double Impact, and Uber Light.
-The Uber Light design was a collaborative effort between Mullen and the CL Composites company, utilizing a design that consists of "a deck inside a deck," whereby, "The internal carbon fiber foam deck is ultra-light and nearly as stiff as metal.
+The Uber Light design was a collaborative effort between Mullen and the CL Composites company, utilizing a design that consists of "a deck inside a deck", whereby, "The internal carbon fiber foam deck is ultra-light and nearly as stiff as metal.
 It acts like rebar, or a skeleton embodied by a standard 7-ply layup.
 It also vastly improved the lateral rigidity.
 The deck wears, slides, and looks like a normal 7-ply, but it's lighter and has a supernatural pop that lasts far longer than any normal deck."

 Mullen also contributes to the design of experimental and composite deck constructions for Dwindle's other brands, such as Blind and Darkstar.